technology-toolbox/website/content/blog/jjameson/2007/06/17/issues-deploying-sharepoint-solution-packages.md

 ---
 title: Issues Deploying SharePoint Solution Packages
 date: 2007-06-17T07:44:00-06:00
-excerpt: Several weeks ago, I converted our deployment process to use SharePoint solution packages instead of the batch scripts that we had been using in our Development environment.
+description: Several weeks ago, I converted our deployment process to use SharePoint solution packages instead of the batch scripts that we had been using in our Development environment.
 One of the issues that I discovered along the way is that SharePoint is rather...